-In this study, we examine the ability of a nonhydrostatic numerical weather prediction model in predicting an observed F4-intensity tornado that developed within a supercell storm typical of the Central and Southern Great Plains of the United States.
+In this study, we examine the ability of a nonhydrostatic numerical weather prediction model in predicting the intensity of an observed tornado that was rated as a category 4 event on the Fujita scale (F4) and that developed within a supercell storm typical of the central and southern Great Plains of the United States.
 The case chosen is the tornadic supercell that occurred on 8 May 2003 in central Oklahoma, near Oklahoma City, which will be referred to as the OKC storm.
 A reasonably successful attempt to analyze and predict this storm was made by Hu and Xue (2007, hereafter HX07) using a model grid with a 3-km grid spacing that was nested inside a 9-km spacing grid.
 The study focused on the impact of and the sensitivity to the data assimilation method and the configurations of the intermittent assimilation cycles employed.
-The 9-km grid assimilated conventional observations while the 3-km grid assimilated data from the operational OKC radar.
-For their 3-km grid, using the ARPS 3DVAR and cloud analysis procedure (Xue et al. 2003; Hu et al. 2006a; Hu et al. 2006b), it was found that a 1-h-long assimilation window covering the entire initial stage of the storm together with a 10-min spin-up period before storm initiation produced the best results.
+The 9-km grid assimilated conventional observations, while the 3-km grid assimilated data from the operational OKC radar.
+For their 3-km grid, using the Advanced Regional Prediction System (ARPS) three-dimensional variational data assimilation (3DVAR) and cloud analysis procedure (Xue et al. 2003; Hu et al. 2006a; Hu et al. 2006b), it was found that a 1-h-long assimilation window covering the entire initial stage of the storm together with a 10-min spinup period before storm initiation produced the best results.
 HX07 also found significant sensitivity to the assimilation frequency and in-cloud temperature adjustment scheme used in the cloud analysis procedure.
-Despite reasonable success with the prediction of the overall storm over a 2.5 h period, due to the relatively coarse resolution used, the analyzed and predicted supercell was rather smooth in structure with only a slight indication of hook-echo structure in the low-level predicted reflectivity fields (see Fig. 4 in HX07).
-The circulation associated with the mid-level mesocyclone was present in their prediction but its diameter was too large (see Fig. 5 in HX07).
+Despite reasonable success with the prediction of the overall storm over a 2.5-h period, due to the relatively coarse resolution used, the analyzed and predicted supercell was rather smooth in structure with only a slight indication of hook-echo structure in the low-level predicted reflectivity fields (see Fig. 4 in HX07).
+The circulation associated with the midlevel mesocyclone was present in the prediction of HX07 but its diameter was too large (see Fig. 5 in c).
 Given the coarse resolution, it was difficult to determine if a tornado would develop or not in the simulated storm.

-In this study, we refine the study of HX07 by performing radar data assimilation on a grid with a 1-km instead of 3-km grid spacing.
-The 1-km grid spacing is expected to much better resolve the structure and circulations of the supercell storm.
-Sensitivity experiments were performed to determine the assimilation configurations that gave the best storm prediction, and the predictions were evaluated through direct comparisons of predicted radial velocity and reflectivity with radar observations in the radar observation space.
+In this study, we refine the study of HX07 by performing radar data assimilation on a grid with 1-km instead of 3-km grid spacing.
+The 1-km grid spacing is expected to much better resolve the structure and circulation patterns of the supercell storm.
+Sensitivity experiments were performed to determine the assimilation configurations that gave the best storm predictions, and the predictions were evaluated through direct comparisons of predicted radial velocity and reflectivity with radar observations in the radar observation space.